-Each year on World Habitat Day, we reflect on the state of human settlements and on what we want the cities of the future to look like.
+Later this month, Governments and their partners will meet in Quito, Ecuador, for the United Nations Conference on Housing and Sustainable Urban Development (Habitat III).
+Held every 20 years, the Habitat conference is designed to reflect on the state of human settlements and on what we want the towns and cities of the future to look like.